reyes-dev/reyes-dev/README.md

 What I'm up to:
 - I'm currently obsessed with learning NeoVIM and vim motions.
-- Building a dream journal webapp that leverages the OpenAI API with Ruby on Rails, Tailwind and React in mind.
+- Building a dream journal web app with Ruby on Rails and React.

 When I'm not programming, I like to :pencil2: sketch stuff in my sketchbook, :books: read books and :video_game: play indie video games